cgeeng/bg_arena_planner/instructions/README.md

 #### :raising_hand: Implementation Tips
 * Make sure to focus on how to keep things generalized, and broken up into other classes.
-  * For example, we had a Filter.class that had stringFilter, intFilter, and doubleFilter - which handled multiple types of filters (name, max/min players and time, rating and difficulty, etc).
+  * For example, we had a Filter.class that had stringFilter and numberFilter  - which handled multiple types of filters (name, max/min players and time, rating and difficulty, etc).
+    * Switch statements are really helpful inside the filters based on the Operation.
 * We found it useful to create an Operator Enum similar to the GameData or ConsoleText enum.
 We added an additional useful function to help with filtering, which is as follows:
    ```java
    public static Operations getOperatorFromStr(String str) {